mrsnailo/mrsnailo.github.io/readme.md

-# @mrsnailo blog
+# @mrsnailo's blog

 Welcome to my personal blog hosted on GitHub Pages!
 This repository contains the source code and content for my blog.
-#

 <p align="center">
   <img src="https://raw.githubusercontent.com/mrsnailo/mrsnailo.github.io/master/preview.png" alt="Image Description" width="800" />
 </pp>

 ## About
-This blog serves as a platform where I share my thoughts, insights, and experiences on [technology, travel etc.].
+This blog serves as a platform where I share my thoughts, insights, and experiences on technology, travel etc.

 ## Technologies Used
 - **Hugo**: Used to build and generate the static site.